The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Hydrodynamics

 \subsection{Accretion \& Inspiral}

 The orbits of our simulated BBHs evolve due to a combination of gas drag and the accretion of mass and angular momentum.
 To compare to our numerical results, we will begin by writing down the analytic binary inspiral rate, $\dot{a}/a$.
-The full expression for $\dot{a}/a$, with the noted absence of gravitational-wave decay, is
+The full expression for $\dot{a}/a$, is

-where the first two terms follow from assuming that the specific angular momentum of the binary is Keplerian $\left(\ell = \sqrt{GMa}\right)$.
-The third term represents an estimate for the gas drag contribution to the binary evolution, and is found to always be negative in our work.
-This is in contrast to hydrodynamic simulations of thin, gap-forming circumbinary disks where the drag term is found to be positive, e.g. \cite{munoz_2019}.
-To determine $\dot{L}$ and $\dot{M}$, we integrate over streamlines entering the gravitational sphere of influence of the BBH.
+\nko{which assumes that the specific angular momentum of the binary is Keplerian $\left(\ell = \sqrt{GMa}\right)$.
+We have split the angular momentum evolution into two terms for accretion and gas drag, i.e., $2\dot{L}/L = 2\left(\dot{L}/L\right)_{\rm accretion} + 2\left(\dot{L}/L\right)_{\rm drag}$, where we have written 2$\left(\dot{L}/L\right)_{\rm drag}$ as $\left(\frac{\dot{a}}{a}\right)_{\rm drag} $ to be consistent with our analytic estimate of drag which we will introduce shortly.
+The contribution from gas drag is} found to always be negative in our work.
+This is in contrast to hydrodynamic simulations of thin, gap-forming circumbinary disks where the drag term is often found to be positive, e.g. \cite{munoz_2019}.
+We are mainly interested in the latter two terms for mass accretion rate and drag. \nko{Note, however, we do include a time series for Eq. \ref{eq:adot_a_all} in Fig. \ref{fig:time_Convergence}.} To determine $\dot{M}$ analytically, we integrate over streamlines entering the gravitational sphere of influence of the BBH.
 We start by defining the length-scale,

 which smoothly transitions between $\rb$ when $\machw\ll1$ and $\rw$ when $\machw\gg1$.
-This allows us to smoothly characterize the sphere of influence of the BBH across flow regimes analytically.
+This allows us to continuously characterize the sphere of influence of the BBH across flow regimes analytically.
 The integral for the mass accretion rate is,